puffin-validator/solana-distance/README.md

 Total stake: 13493788 SOL
 ```

-This can be useful to measure the distance to a subset of validators, for instance to assess the impact of DoubleZero:
+This feature is particularly useful for measuring the distance to a subset of validators, like DoubleZero-connected nodes:
 ```shell
 solana-distance `doublezero user list|grep -oP 'SolanaValidator: \(\K\w+'`
 ```

-Other options are listed with the `--help` flag
+For a full list of available options, use the `--help` flag.